-file Italic (slanted) type indicates variable values,

-placeholders, and function argument names.

-cat(1) A cross-reference to a reference page includes

-the appropriate section number in parentheses.
+file Italic (slanted) type indicates variable values, placeholders, and function argument names. cat(1) A cross-reference to a reference page includes the appropriate section number in parentheses.
 For example, cat(1) indicates that you can find information on the cat command in Section 1 of the reference pages.
 MB/s This symbol indicates megabytes per second.
 Mb/s This symbol indicates megabits per second.

-Glossary Terms In the online version of this document, various terms are linked to the Glossary of Common UNIX and General Computer Terms.
+Glossary Terms Various terms are linked to the Glossary of Common UNIX and General Computer Terms.
 By clicking on the term, you will be taken to its definition.
 You can easily return to the place you were reading by clicking on your browser's Back button.